CO2 Tank Refills

 One of the most frequently asked questions we get here at Perfect is “Do you refill Co2 tanks?”
 The answer to that question is yes!
 Just bring in your tank and we will refill it for you.
-We do not exchange CO2 tanks.
+We do not exchange CO2 tanks or cylinders.
 We only refill them, assuming the tank is “In Test”.
 On all CO2 tanks, there is a test-date engraved.
 The engraving will have the month and year of the last test (for example if the tank was last tested in February of 2016, it would have a “02 – 16” engraving near the top of the cylinder).
 It should look something like the image.

 The tank pictured above is safe to be refilled until 5 years from that test date (08/15).
 So when August of 2020 rolls around, this tank will either need to be replaced or brought to one of several locations to be tested.
 If the tank passes the test, it will be marked with a new test date.
 Be sure to check this date before bringing your tank in for a refill.